 Accessible trails

-Anna worked with the Vermont Trails and Greenways Council in 2025 to create three first-person stories about accessible outdoor spaces.
+Anna worked with the Vermont Trails and Greenways Council in 2025 to create first-person stories about accessible outdoor spaces.

 Edie Perkins has been an avid cyclist for many years.
 When an accident left her paralyzed from the chest down in 2017, she began handcycling.
 Since moving to Vermont in 2021, she’s come to love taking her handcycle out on the scenic trails she can access from her home in South Burlington, and sometimes ventures further afield.
 In this story, Edie talks about her love of handcycling on a visit to the Lamoille Valley Rail Trail in Hyde Park.